Year round energy savings

-According to the Department of Energy, the average family spends $2,200 per year in energy in the home.
+According to the Department of Energy, in 2012 the average family spent $3,052 in energy in the home.
 More than half your home energy usage is consumed by heating and cooling your home.
-These were among the facts I found reviewing material from the Department of Energy and the Alliance to Save Energy.
 Let's take a look at this information and see if we can't find some savings.

 Even if your home has been built in recent years, you might not have enough insulation.
 Some local building codes do not require the optimum amount of insulation.
 To save in construction costs, they may have allowed less than you'd want.